Impulse Generators and the Waveform generated by our PEMF Technology

 There has been much speculation and guessing about Gauss levels by different manufacturers and distributors of PEMF technology.
 The most significant challenge, with emerging multi-powered devices capable of a high voltage discharge, is the simple fact that the discharge is so fast that a standard PEMF Gauss meters cannot accurately measure the PEAK level of Gauss.
-To be more precise, it has not been possible to measure Gauss on our multi-powered PEMF technology because of the 5 microsecond discharge, with traditional Gauss meters.
+To be more precise, it has not been possible to measure Gauss on our multi-powered PEMF technology because of the 5 microsecond discharge, with any traditional Gauss meters.
 Thus, without a proper Gauss meter the claims of Gauss ratings are published by manufacturers and distributors based up calculations derived from a device's specifications of voltage, resistance and impedance.
-Discovered these ratings vary widely and are not entirely accurate is not a surprise
+The fact that claimed Gauss ratings will vary widely, and are not entirely accurate, is no longer a surprise

-AlphaLab manufactures and sells a product called the DC Gaussmeter Model GM1-ST, which can measure upwards of 20,000 Gauss.
+AlphaLab manufactures and sells a product called the GM-P20T, which can measure upwards of 20,000 Gauss.
 What this particular model can do is measure the Gauss in 5 microsecond bursts.
-Our manufacturer, PEMF Systems, Inc special ordered a Peak Tesla Meter from AlphaLabs with the capability of measuring PEAK Gauss output at the 5 microsecond bursts.

-Satisfied with the accuracy of this new Peak Gauss Meter, Magnus Magnetica purchased one for demonstration purposes with our buyers and at medical conferences .
+Satisfied with the accuracy of GM-P20T, Magnus Magnetica purchased one for demonstration purposes with our buyers and at medical conferences .
 Our goal is to bring more transparency and accuracy to one of the most important metrics of PEMF Therapy, a manufacturer's and distributors claims of Gauss Output Ratings.

-Delta Pulse, EquiPulse and Magnus Compact Series of PEMF devices are magnetic pulse generators.
+EquiPulse and Magnus Pro Series of PEMF devices are magnetic pulse generators.
 They are manufactured under the high standards of an ISO Certified facility.
 These devices are not yet FDA Registered in the USA, but are currently in use everyday in the USA, Mexico, Australia, France, Brazil and throughout the European Union Commons.
-The Delta Pulse clinic and portable are not for sale in Canada.